 This quote by Bell Hooks aptly describes the true essence of the IWA Book Club.
 It’s a place for all reading enthusiasts to come together every 2nd Wednesday of the month and debate on different aspects of a book with great passion and conviction.

-The Book Club has conducted 11 book discussions in the year 2020 of which 10 were held virtually due to pandemic restrictions.
+The Book Club has conducted several book discussions in the past years; we even held events virtually due to pandemic restrictions.
 We managed to read a wide variety of genres, ranging from classics like The Picture of Dorian Gray and The Lord of the Flies to Escape Routes which is a collection of short stories from a new author based in Singapore.
-We read Letters from an Astrophysicist which is in the non-fiction genre.
-The other books read this year include Inside the O’Briens (based on a true story), Free Food for Millionaires, Forty Rules of Love, A Little Life etc.
+We also read Letters from an Astrophysicist in the non-fiction genre, and others like Inside the O’Briens (based on a true story), Free Food for Millionaires, Forty Rules of Love, A Little Life etc.

 The Book Club is looking forward to another year of enjoyable reading.